gdalle/HiddenMarkovModels.jl/docs/src/notations.md

 - `β`: backward variables
 - `γ`: one-state marginals
 - `ξ`: two-state marginals
-- `logL`: posterior loglikelihood of a sequence of observations
+- `logL`: loglikelihood of a sequence of observations